Code-4-Community/learning-resources/docs/week-3.md

 ```

 ## Typing with Typescript
-As you may have noticed, react is normally implement with Javascript.
+As you may have noticed, react is normally implemented with Javascript.
 The only downside to using Javascript is
 that we do not get type enforcement.

 ### Why use Typescript in the first place?
 When developing an application with a lot of contributors it is important to have some sort of structure to
 your code.
-Typing allows us to not create errors and mess up a project with other contributors on it.
-Typescript
+Typing (the act of giving our code types) allows us to not create errors and mess up a project
-gives us the functionality of typing our components and data!
+with other contributors on it.
+Typescript gives us the functionality of typing our components and data!

 ### How to type in React
 It is as easy as it seems.
 For example lets type the `useState` that John used for likes on his profile and the